drobban/risk/README.md

 Implement enumed states, will help to identify mistakes and hopefully keep track of all valid states. - DONE

-Change most cast's to calls. this keeps coms in sync.
-Keep get_status and equivalent as cast's
+Change most cast's to calls. this keeps coms in sync. - DONE

+add feedback :error, :ok.
+To inform if something went wrong.

 Game states